Height: 25 feet

 Edible Qualities

-Reed Avocado is a medium-sized tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Reed Avocado is a medium-sized tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces large dark green round fruit (technically 'drupes') with buttery yellow flesh which are typically harvested when mature.
 The fruit will often fade to black over time.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a mild taste and a fleshy texture.

 The fruit are most often used in the following ways: